ktd2054/IT_Journal/Day-07.md

 # Hands-On: Microsoft 365 Business

-Getting Started with 1-month free trail.
+Getting Started with 1-month free trial.

+Purpose: The purpose of exploring the Microsoft 365 Admin Center is to learn how a real IT Support / System Administrator manages users, security, devices, and company data inside a Microsoft cloud environment.
+When companies move to Microsoft 365, they rely on the Admin Center to run daily operations.

 #### Task-1 Creating domain and registering users